Lerchensporn/minify/README.md

    - Not removing empty CSS rules.
 Why would you have empty rules in the released code?
    - No merging of CSS properties.
+   - Not transforming e.g. a CSS value of `1000ms` to `1s`; it can be done in the source code.
    - Not removing doctypes or XML headers.
 They do have a meaning.
    - Minification of colors is a possible future objective because doing it in the source code can decrease its legibility.
-   - Mangling of JavaScript identifiers is a possible future objective.
    - Not collapsing boolean HTML attributes or omitting `type=text/javascript`.
+   - But mangling of JavaScript identifiers is a possible future objective.

+- I think I will not implement the generation of JavaScript source maps because I don't see their strong benefit over reproducing issues in a debug build without minification.

 - Cleaning exported SVG files is better done with a cleaner such as `svgcleaner`.
   With default options, such cleaners substantially modify the markup